-INA § 245(k) is available to some employment-based applicants who are ineligible to adjust status under INA § 245(a) if the applicant:
+Under INA § 245(k) employment-based applicants who are ineligible to adjust status under INA § 245(a) may do so if

-3. Provided that subsequent to last admission the alien has not, for an aggregate period of more than 180 days:
+(2) the alien, subsequent to such lawful admission has not, for an aggregate period exceeding 180 days-

-– Failed to continuously maintain a lawful status;
+(A) failed to maintain, continuously, a lawful status;

-– Otherwise violated the terms and conditions of admission.
+(C) otherwise violated the terms and conditions of the alien’s admission.

 SPECIAL CLASSES OF IMMIGRANTS